annleefores/cruddur/journal/week0.md

 ### 1. Adding AWS_CLI_AUTO_PROMPT to .zshrc

-I added AWS_CLI_AUTO_PROMPT to ZSH shell and exported it to ~/.zshrc so that is auto runs every time I load ZSH on my local machine
+I added AWS_CLI_AUTO_PROMPT to ZSH shell and exported it to ~/.zshrc so that is auto runs every time I launch ZSH on my local machine

 - `nvim ~/.zshrc`
 - Add this line `export AWS_CLI_AUTO_PROMPT="on-partial"` to the end of the `.zshrc` file